Quantum3-Labs/aztec-cross-chain-multisig/README.md

 ### 1. Creating a signer (`yarn dev create-signer [name]`)

-- Generates a fresh Grumpkin private key and derives the public point via `@aztec/foundation/crypto`.
+- Generates a fresh keypair
-- Deploys a Schnorr account using `setupPXEForSigner` (isolated LMDB store under `store/<signer>`).
+- Deploys a Schnorr account using `setupPXEForSigner` (isolated store under `store/<signer>`).
 Deployment fees are paid through the sponsored FPC helper.
 - Registers the account sender with the wallet and writes `{name, address, keys, createdAt}` to `signers.json`.
-- Optionally (`--local`) reuses the shared PXE when you do not need per-signer isolation.

 ### 2. Creating a multisig (`yarn dev create-multisig <name> <threshold> <signers...>`)